Jonathan Taylor Player Prop Bets for NFL Week 17 | Indianapolis vs. Las Vegas 1/2/2022

 Recent Performances

-- Taylor put together a 108-yard rushing performance in last week's matchup with the Cardinals, carrying the ball 27 times (averaging four yards per carry).
+- In last week's contest against the Cardinals, Taylor ran the ball 27 times for 108 yards (four yards per carry).

-- Taylor has 88 carries for 421 yards (140.3 yards per game) and three touchdowns over his last three games.
+- Taylor has 421 rushing yards (140.3 ypg) on 88 carries with three touchdowns during his last three games.

 Taylor's Indianapolis Teammates